michellechsu/Appliedgeneticsanalysis/README.md

 # Applied Genetics Analysis

+#Working in a lunix/unix environment, I completed the following assignemtns and trainings on BU's Shared Computing Cloud.

 #In this course, I will advance my statistical knowledge in statistical genetics analysis skills in the following topics:

 #Introduction to the SCC and linux